Memory Leak

 Need to figure out the source, and rectify this leakage

-There are some in the app
+There are some reference cycles in the app

 Automatically taken care of by garbage collector for python